JesperLekland/react-native-svg-charts/README.md

 The same as the [StackedAreaChart](#stackedareachart) except with bars (and different `svgs` prop).
 We suggest that you read up on [d3 stacks](https://github.com/d3/d3-shape#stacks) in order to better understand this chart and its props

-The `svgs` prop here is not based on keys as the user might want to specify different props for each entry in each bar.
+The `svgs` prop here is not based on keys, but rather entries, as the user might want to specify different props for each entry in each bar.
 Therefore each key entry can contain a complex object that contains e.g an `svg` prop.
-See [this example](./storybook/bar-stack/with-on-press) for inspiration
+See [this example](./storybook/stories/bar-stack/with-on-press.js) for inspiration

 ![Stacked bar chart](https://raw.githubusercontent.com/jesperlekland/react-native-svg-charts/master/screenshots/bar-stack.png)